Head of Unit at Fondazione Bruno Kessler

 Project manager of the MARVEL and PROTECTOR projects for the Municipality of Trento, in the past he managed courses of the European Social Fund and research projects in the training field funded by the European Commission for the Employment Agency of the Autonomous Province of Trento.
 Previously he gained experience in the management of development projects in the context of International Cooperation.

-Researcher in Fondazione Bruno Kessler
+Researcher at Fondazione Bruno Kessler

 Yiming Wang is a Researcher in the Deep Visual Learning (DVL) unit led by Prof. Elisa Ricci in the Digital Society Center, Fondazione Bruno Kessler (FBK).
 Her research mainly focuses on vision-based scene understanding that facilitates automation for social good, covering diverse topics on static scene modeling, semantic scene understanding and scene dynamic analysis.
 Currently, she is leading the research and development for privacy-preserving scene analysis in the context of Smart City under the EU Project MARVEL and PROTECTOR.
 Yiming obtained the PhD in Electric Engineering from Queen Mary University of London (UK) under the supervision of Prof. Andrea Cavallaro in 2018, working on vision-based multi-agent navigation.
 Since 2018, she worked as a post-doc researcher in the Pattern Analysis and Computer Vision (PAVIS) research line led by Dr. Alessio Del Bue at Istituto Italiano di Tecnologia (IIT), working on topics related to active 3D vision through both research and industrial projects.
 She is actively serving as reviewers for many top-tier conferences and journals in both the Computer Vision and Robotics domains.

-Malta pilot Lead Researcher
+Malta pilot Lead Researcher, Greenroads

 Prof. Adrian Muscat received his Ph.D. in Electronics Engineering from Queen Mary University of London in 2002, the M.Sc.
 Degree in RF and Microwave Engineering from the University of Bradford in 1996, and the B.Sc. degree in Electrical Engineering from the University of Malta, 1993.
 He holds the post of Professor at the Department of Communications and Computer Engineering, University of Malta and is engaged as head of R&D at Greenroads Ltd. His main academic research interests are in the study and development of multi-modal vision and language artificial intelligence models, with potential applications in visual chat bots, robotics in assisted living and autonomous vehicles.
 In addition he mentors and supervises on the development of optimisation, machine learning and pattern recognition algorithms applied in the areas of sustainable transport and industrial automation.
 Throughout his career, he participated in several European and locally funded research projects and European COST actions, either as principle investigator or co-investigator, and co-authored several papers in international scientific journals and conferences.